JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt3.md

 A single stage of a Cockcroft-Walton multiplier doesn't actually multiply.
 It only puts out the same DC voltage that a rectifier would.
 This is different from the Villard or Greinacher circuits.
 Each of those gives a DC voltage of approximately twice that of a simple rectifier.

 To get higher voltage out of a Cockcroft-Walton multiplier, you **must** use multiple stages.
 Each stage is connected in parallel to the AC source, but the outputs are put in series.
-Lets see what that looks like:
+Let's see what that looks like:

 |Not really a multiplier|
 |-----------------------|